material-components/material-components-android/docs/getting-started.md

 more information on Android P and its timeline, take a look at the [Program Overview](https://developer.android.com/preview/overview) page.

+### 3. Ensure you are using `AppCompatActivity`

+Using `AppCompatActivity` will ensure that all the components work correctly.
+If you are unable to extend from `AppCompatActivity`, update your activities to use `AppCompatDelegate`.
+This will enable the `AppCompat` versions of components to be inflated among other important things.

-### 3. Change your app theme to inherit from a Material Components theme
+### 4. Change your app theme to inherit from a Material Components theme

 Doing an app-wide migration by changing your app theme to inherit from a Material Components theme is the recommended approach.
 However, be sure to